Postgraduate Certificate in Tertiary Teaching and Learning - PGCert(TertiaryT&L)

 This paper enables participants to think deeply about curriculum design at both programme and course levels, informed by contemporary educational theories and models of instructional design.
 The paper provides opportunities for participants to confidently design, develop, and implement a course relevant to their field.

 TERTL500 Learning, Teaching and Assessment in Tertiary Education (NET/flexi dates)

 This paper enables participants to explore core concepts of teaching, learning and assessment and develop the knowledge and skills for effective teaching in tertiary teaching contexts.

 This paper aims to introduce participants to current research and practical perspectives of the epistemology of postgraduate student supervision.
 Discussion topics may include models of supervision, different models of the thesis, specific issues in the supervision of international students, transferable skills beyond the postgraduate degree, and postgraduate qualifications within an international context.

-This paper provides participants with the opportunity to examine a specific teaching-related issue of their own interest in greater depth.
-Learning outcomes, assessment and content are decided through agreement between the participant and paper convenor.
+This paper offers participants the opportunity to examine a specific area of tertiary learning and teaching, with learning outcomes and content agreed by the participant and paper convenor.